pratyush1312/Task-1/README.md

 # Task-1
-This is the Forst task given in the app.
+This is the First task given in the app.